Looking for the best Airbnb in Puerto Rico? El Yunque View Treehouse is hard to top! Here’s what you need to know to plan your visit.

 The rainforest itself is filled with flora, fauna and hiking trails.
 There are waterfalls, towers and informative demonstrations at the welcome center.

 Make sure to check online for any trail closures or inclement weather notices before your trip.

-Note: During the pandemic you will need to reserve parking ahead of time to visit El Yunque.
-There are timed slots available for 3 hours in the morning or afternoon at $2/car.
+Note: You will need to reserve tickets ahead of time to visit El Yunque.
+There are timed slots available for 3 hours in the morning or afternoon and they cost $2/car.
 Make your reservations by clicking here.

 About El Yunque View Treehouse

 The treehouse itself is a popular Airbnb rental that sells out months ahead of time.
 It is a tiny house built around an orange mango tree.

 The house is propped up by wooden beams and steel bars and was made as a creative addition to the standard Puerto Rican home immediately adjacent to it.

 The host, Julio, is easy to reach and very responsive to questions.
 There is also a resident dog on the premises — he is tiny, adorable and friendly despite his somewhat grumpy resting face.

 RELATED POST: CASA ALTERNAVIDA, A TRANSFORMATIONAL RETREAT IN PUERTO RICO